 \subsection{Model Zoo}

 We collect the checkpoints of many networks from the leaderboard in a single repository hosted at \url{https://github.com/RobustBench/robustbench} after obtaining the permission of the authors (see Appendix~\ref{sec:app_licenses} for the information on the licenses).
 The goal of this repository, the Model Zoo, is to make the usage of robust models as simple as possible to facilitate various downstream applications and analyses of general trends in the field.
-In fact, even when the checkpoints of the proposed method are made available by the authors, it is often time-consuming and not straightforward to integrate them in the same framework because of many factors such as small variations in the architectures, custom input normalizations, etc. For simplicity of implementation, at the moment, we include only models implemented in PyTorch \citep{paszke2017automatic}.
+In fact, even when the checkpoints of the proposed method are made available by the authors, it is often time-consuming and not straightforward to integrate them in the same framework because of many factors such as small variations in the architectures, custom input normalizations, etc. For simplicity of implementation, at the moment we include only models implemented in PyTorch \citep{paszke2017automatic}.
 Below we illustrate how a model can be automatically downloaded and loaded via its identifier and threat model within two lines of code:

 At the moment, all models (see Table~\ref{tab:model-zoo} and Appendix~\ref{sec:app_leaderboards} for details) are variations of ResNet \citep{he2016deep} and WideResNet architectures \citep{zagoruyko2016wide} of different depth and width.
 However, we note that the benchmark and Model Zoo are not restricted only to residual or convolutional networks, and we are ready to add any other architecture.
-We include the most robust models, e.g., those from \citet{Rebuffi2021Fixing}, but there are also defenses that pursue additional goals alongside adversarial robustness at the fixed threshold we use: e.g., \citet{sehwag2020pruning} consider networks that are robust and compact, \citet{Wong2020Fast} focus on computationally efficient adversarial training, \citet{Ding2020MMA} aim at input-adaptive robustness as opposed to robustness within a single $\ell_p$-radius.
+We include the most robust models, e.g. those from \citet{Rebuffi2021Fixing}, but there are also defenses which pursue additional goals alongside adversarial robustness at the fixed threshold we use: e.g., \citet{sehwag2020pruning} consider networks which are robust and compact, \citet{Wong2020Fast} focus on computationally efficient adversarial training, \citet{Ding2020MMA} aim at input-adaptive robustness as opposed to robustness within a single $\ell_p$-radius.
 All these factors have to be taken into account when comparing different techniques, as they have a strong influence on the final performance.
 Thus, we highlight these factors in the footnotes below each paper's title.